Below are links to tips, tools and strategies that you can use to teach and support your students and their learning from anywhere.

 - can download Microsoft 365 for Mac, Windows, iOS or Android for your personal computer / device – https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus.

 For faculty and staff managed computers that are set up by the UTM I&ITS Service Desk, please visit the UTM Service Desk in CCT0160 or give them a call at 905-828-5344 for support or email email@example.com.

 - Enable Course Tools in Quercus: Some Quercus tools need to be enabled before you can access them from the course menu.

 - Turn "ON" Email Notifications: Keep communication lines open by ensuring your notifications are "ON", and also recommend that students leave their notifications on.
 Announcements and email notifications support quick and direct communication with students.

-- Gradebook Settings - Set up your Gradebook so that student grades are hidden before you post them.
+- Quercus Gradebook - Set up your Gradebook so that student grades are hidden before you post them.
 Use Points for assignments and quizzes.

 Prepare to Meet Virtually:

 - UTM Faculty, Staff and Students can also use Zoom (max.
 300 participants) to meet online.

 - MS Teams Video (max.
 250 participants) can be used by faculty and staff.
 A faculty / staff UTORid is required to set up the meeting and participants do not need to have a UTORid - https://easi.its.utoronto.ca/shared-services/office365/teams/ - look in the Get Help box.

 - Snagit - available to all faculty for free and can be used to record audio and on-screen presentations.